-A LPA is designed to be more accessible than the standard or experimental lease for individuals to test out aquaculture methodologies in various spaces in the intertidal and subtidal.
-For communities, this is the fastest option to get licenses for various conservation projects.
+An LPA is designed to be more accessible than the standard or experimental lease for individuals to test aquaculture methodologies in the intertidal and subtidal.
+For communities, this is the fastest option to get licenses for conservation projects.
 An LPA authorizes the use of aquaculture gear on up to 400 square feet for 1 year.
 When approved, municipalities can conduct conservation activities such as deploying floating structures.
 There is no public scoping session or hearing required, however there are a number of people, including the DMR Division of Aquaculture, the Army Corp of Engineers, and the local municipal shellfish committee who need to approve the application before activities can be conducted if the area is in the intertidal.
 In general, the application process can take between 30 and 90 days.
-In the next section, the workbook will highlight the detailed steps involved in applying for an LPA.